LISTENING TO SOUTHERN CITIZENS

 Kenyan experts discuss development aid in their country

 A first for this blog, here is the video recording of a panel discussion held at the Nairobi chapter of the Imperial College Business School last September.
-Three Kenyan experts discuss development and international cooperation in their own country: Ezra Mbogori, Executive Director of the Akiba Uhaki Foundation and Fellow at Harvard University and the Kellogg International Leadership Program; G.K.
+Three Kenyan experts discuss development and international cooperation in their own country: Ezra Mbogori, Executive Director of the Akiba Uhaki Foundation and Fellow at Harvard University and the

 Read More »